Contents strategy

 Freedom of the press and media |

-Countries in which press and media freedom is massively restricted.
-(Reporters without Borders blacklist). |
+Countries in which the freedom of the press and the media freedom is massively restricted (blacklisted by “Reporters without Borders”) |

 Sanctions |

-Countries subject to EU sanctions unless specifically defined policies and procedures are in place at Oberbank to migrate the risks in question to an appropriate extent and in a legally compliant manner. |
+Countries subject to UN-, US- or EU-sanctions, unless specifically defined policies and procedures are in place at Oberbank to migrate the risks in question to an appropriate extent and in a legally compliant manner. |

-Oberbank Sustainable Corporate Lending Framework
+Oberbank Sustainable Lending Framework

 To contribute to the sustainable development of our environment and our society the Oberbank Sustainable Corporate Lending Framework was developed as a new basis for analysing lending operations in terms of their environmental sustainability.
 It is aligned with the assessment criteria of the EU taxonomy as well as our exclusion criteria (see exclusion criteria).